 New Earth by Russell T Davies, directed by James Hawes

-The Doctor is summoned to a hospital on New Earth in the far future.
-The facility is run by the cat-like Sisters of Plenitude, and the Doctor is astonished to find that the Sisters' medical technology is centuries ahead of its time.
-Meanwhile, Rose is lured into a trap by Cassandra, the last human, who aims to restore her long-lost beauty while uncovering the secrets of the Sisters of Plenitude.
+The Face of Boe summons the Doctor and Rose to a hospital on New Earth in the far future.
+The facility is run by the cat-like Sisters of Plenitude, and the Doctor is astonished to find that their medical technology is centuries ahead of its time.
+Suspicious of how the Sisters have achieved such advancements, he discovers secret holding cells full of sick and dying humans, being experimented upon against their will.
+Meanwhile Cassandra, the last human, has survived her apparent death on Platform One and is lurking in the bowels of the hospital.
+There she uses a psychograft to displace Rose's mind and take control of her body.

 Tooth And Claw